 Spent antifreeze is regulated as a dangerous waste because it may contain lead and other hazardous contaminants.
 It may also contain ethylene glycol, which is toxic.
-Recycled antifreeze won’t affect your generator status and doesn't need to be counted as dangerous waste.
+Recycled antifreeze won’t affect your generator category and doesn't need to be counted as dangerous waste.
 If sent off site to be reclaimed, it doesn’t need to be manifested as a dangerous waste and you aren’t required to report it on the Dangerous Waste Annual Report.

 If it is not recycled, you must handle antifreeze as a dangerous waste.
 The rules for recycling spent antifreeze are in WAC 173-303-522 of the Dangerous Waste Regulations.